ncgr/lis_gene_families/scripts/perl/README.md

     ```
     gmod_load_msa.pl <msa_file> --errorfile <error_file>
     ```
-If the `--name` flag is given, the argument will be used as the value for the `name` and `uniquename` fields of the consensus feature.
+By default to file name is used as the value for the `name` and `uniquename` fields of the consensus feature, unless a different name is given with the `--name` flag.
 If some polypeptides in the MSA were not found then a list will be written to gmod_load_msa_errors.txt unless the `--errorfile` flag was uesd.

 4. If you don't want to run the previous command on each MSA file then use the bash script: